Candlestick Pattern

 Common Mistakes

-Entering short after the second candle before the bearish third candle confirms the reversal
+Entering short after the second candle (the star) without waiting for the bearish third candle to confirm the reversal

 Frequently Asked Questions